elliottmavanade/Time_Series_POC/README.md

 		| 1  | Thermostat   | C                |
 		| 2  | EnergyMeter  | kWh              |

-- **Sensors**: This table stores information about each sensor, including its type (FK to Sensor_Categories), its location and a Json object to store its optional metadata (eg., Aggregation, Timespan).
+- **Sensor**: This table stores information about each sensor, including its type (FK to Sensor_Categories), its location and a Json object to store its optional metadata (eg., Aggregation, Timespan).
 The location is string that can be seperated on ':' to location the place (eg., Curtin, UWA, etc), the building (eg., B01, B02, etc) and extended further where required.
 In a production scenario, the location would be its own table and Sensors would contain an FK to the ID.
 	- | Id | Sensor_Model_Id (FK Sensor_Categories [Id]) | Location   | Metadata
 		|----|---------------------------------------------|------------|---------------------------------------|
 		| 1  | 1                                           | Curtin:B01 |                                       |